Popcorn Park Animal Refuge

 Facilities: Picnic area

-Pets: Not allowed in Zoo for safety reasons
+Pets: Not allowed in the Refuge for safety reasons

 Wheelchair Accessibility: The sandy terrain of Popcorn Park Refuge is not conducive to standard handicap wheelchairs or strollers.
 Upon request, a beach terrain wheelchair is available.